Codecademy/docs/CONTRIBUTING.md

 - [node 16.0.0 (or newer)](https://nodejs.org/en/download/): the tests will likely run on earlier versions of node, but if you'd like your changes to be formatted automatically when you commit then you will need to be on node 16 or greater
 - [nvm](https://github.com/nvm-sh/nvm#installing-and-updating): while not required, we recommend using nvm to manage multiple versions of node on the same machine

-With everything installed, in the repository root (whatever directory contains the `package.json` file) you can run
+With everything installed, in the repository root (whatever directory contains the `package.json` file), you can run:

 > **Note**: If you use `npm` instead of `yarn`, it is fine to do so with the commands described below.